stephanesan/api-notebook/README.md

 `GET /gists` - Retrieve all gists for logged-in user).
 `GET /gists/:id` - Retrieve a specific gist.

-Authentication is done via a browser.
+Authentication is done via a browser by navigating to [http://localhost:8000/auth/github](http://localhost:8000/auth/github).
 A cookie-based session is established.
 Calls to the REST API can be made via the browser after authentication.
 Test API using e.g. [REST console](https://chrome.google.com/webstore/detail/rest-console/cokgbflfommojglbmbpenpphppikmonn?hl=en).